dash0200/Voice-Controlled-AR-Virtual-Car-Showroom/README.md

 ## How to use:
-You need to have a vuforia Develeoper Key in order to use AR Features.
+Need a vuforia Develeoper Key in order to use AR Features.
 [Get your key](https://developer.vuforia.com/vui/develop/licenses)

 ![Vuforia Key](https://i.postimg.cc/t4jPNPxz/Vu-key.png)